Logiqx/wst-results/docs/events/guidance/README.md

 - Data recording
   - Set to "every second", rather than the Garmin default which is called “smart” recording
 - Satellite Settings
-  - Do NOT use standard GPS, just to save battery
+  - Do NOT use standard GPS
   - Use "All Systems" or "All Systems + Multi-Band" for the best quality results
 - Suitable App
   - Please use [APPro Windsurf](https://apps.garmin.com/apps/9567700b-6587-44be-9708-879bfc844791) for the best quality results